Skip to content

 Need I mention the vaccines or medications you need to take as precaution against various diseases?
 Some countries have outlined the medical precautions that you need to observe before landing there.

-Then there are times when being able to communicate effectively are a matter of health, and safety.
+Then there are times when being able to communicate effectively is a matter of health and safety.
 If you have any food allergies or severe medical conditions, it’s important to learn how to inform others about those issues in a foreign language.
 If you don’t feel comfortable with your language abilities, then cheat and print out a document with relevant phrases or make flashcards that you can carry with you.

 TAE: When packing for your trips, what factors do you consider and why?